 The secret to an amazing ski trip is to make it as seamless as possible.
 There’s a lot to think about and the logistics might seem daunting but we’ve put together some useful hints and tips to get you on your way.

 With so many resorts to choose from around the world, this can be an absolute minefield and if you’re not careful, it can become quite stressful.
 First things first, look for a resort which is suitable for beginners.
-The Portes du Soleil is a huge resort in France and Switzerland which offers over 650km of pistes.
+The Portes du Soleil is a huge resort in France and Switzerland that offers over 650km of pistes.
 Within this resort, you’ll find some excellent long runs for beginners at Pre le Joux and you can book lessons here.
 Super Châtel also offers some great runs for novice skiers and has the added bonus of amazing mountain views.

 When booking a ski trip, there are some really important things to consider (see bullet points below) and you don’t want to get these wrong.
 No-one enjoys walking for miles in ski boots, carrying skis and poles, in order to catch a bus or find the chair lift, this will not be a good start to your holiday!

 Chalet la Fontaine in France is located a convenient 90-minute drive from Geneva Airport.
 It offers a fully catered chalet experience (which takes a lot of hassle out of your trip) and the chalet is literally opposite the bus stop (so you can be on the chair lift within minutes).